-(Editor's note: The criteria article is no longer current.
-It has been superseded by the article also titled "TRC Corporate Sector Issue Rating Criteria," published on Nov.
-25, 2014)
+(Editor's note: This criteria article is no longer current.
+It has been superseded by the article titled "Criteria | Corporate | Reflecting Subordination Risk In Corporate Issue Ratings," published by S&P Global Ratings on Sept.
+21, 2017.)

-1. Taiwan Ratings Corp.
-(TRC) is refining its issue rating criteria to provide guidelines on the issue ratings for corporate issuers in Taiwan.
+• Taiwan Ratings Corp.
+(TRC) is updating its issue rating criteria for corporate issuers in Taiwan, following the publication of S&P Global Ratings' criteria article, "National And Regional Scale Credit Ratings," on Sept.
+22, 2014.
 This article illustrates how TRC assigns issue ratings on its TRC scale.
-This article is related to a Standard & Poor's Ratings Services criteria article, "2008 Corporate Criteria: Rating Each Issue," published on www.globalcreditportal.com on April 15, 2008.
+The criteria describe how, for obligations issued by the corporate sector, issue ratings may be equivalent to or notched down from the corporate credit ratings as a result of various analytical considerations.
+This article is also related to S&P Global Ratings' criteria article, "2008 Corporate Criteria: Rating Each Issue," published April 15, 2008.
+S&P Global Ratings' criteria articles are available on www.standardandpoors.com.